Join or Sign In

 That being said, let's look at what's ahead for the not-so-gentle giant.

 With Gone Tomorrow — the 13th book in the Reacher series — revealed as the source material, we now know Season 4's premise.
-We'll discuss it briefly below, but don't worry — we'll only discuss the premise and the opening scene.
+We'll discuss it briefly below, but don't worry, we'll only discuss the premise and the opening scene.
+No spoilers.

 Sonya Cassidy and Alan Ritchson, Reacher

-Sophie Giraud/PrimeThere is rarely much in the way of connective story tissue between seasons of Reacher, the occasional cameo notwithstanding, and so generally the only cast members who return for regular roles each season are Reacher himself (Alan Ritchson) and Neagley (Maria Sten), the only character besides Reacher who has appeared in all three seasons.
-That will likely continue to be the case, though it's worth remembering that Season 2 did introduce the two other remaining living members of Reacher and Neagley's old squad, the 110th Special Investigations Unit, characters that could be brought in to help just like Neagley always is.
+Sophie Giraud/PrimeThere is rarely much in the way of connective story tissue between seasons of Reacher, the occasional cameo notwithstanding, and so generally the only cast members who return for regular roles each season are Alan Ritchson, who plays Reacher himself, and Maria Sten, who plays Neagley, the only character besides Reacher who has appeared in all three seasons.
+That will likely continue to be the case, though it's worth remembering that Season 2 did introduce the two other remaining living members of Reacher and Neagley's old squad, the 110th Special Investigations Unit, characters who could be brought in to help just like Neagley always is.
 But none of them ever appeared in any present-day storylines outside of the novel Bad Luck and Trouble — the book Season 2 was adapted from — so it may be best not to get your hopes up.
 The Neagley spin-off, on the other hand, is not based on any book, so they may be more likely to pop back up there.

 As for the new cast members joining Season 4, in mid-June 2025, Prime Video announced that Jay Baruchel, Sydelle Noel, AGNEZ MO, Anggun, Kevin Weisman, Marc Blucas, Kevin Corrigan, and Kathleen Robertson are in.
 Then, a couple weeks later, Baruchel was replaced with Christopher Rodriguez-Marquette after Baruchel backed out for personal reasons.